The Single Sheet Of Paper That Can Build Your Dream Business

 Finally, take each quarterly project and break it into discreet tasks that need to be done to accomplish the project.
 This becomes your “punch list” that gets done each week to keep you on target for hitting your goals.
 The great thing about a punch list is that you can hand parts of it off to other people to do, just like a job foreman hands off work to plumbers, electricians and carpenters on a house site.

-See a one-page plan in action…you can download the one-page blueprint.
+See a one-page plan in action…you can get a free download of the one-page blueprint.
 This is a real-life plan from one of our clients.
 This plan yielded a 65% increase in sales in one year.